leiDnedyA/ice-reporter/README.md

-# ICE Reporter - Providence, Rhode Island
+# ICE Reporter

-A community-driven application for reporting and tracking ICE (Immigration and Customs Enforcement) activity in Providence, Rhode Island.
+A community-driven application for reporting and tracking ICE (Immigration and Customs Enforcement) activity in any location.
 This application allows users to view reported ICE activity on an interactive map and submit new reports with location, descriptions, images, and videos.

 ## Features

 ### 🗺️ Interactive Map View
-- **Leaflet.js Map**: Interactive map centered on Providence, Rhode Island
+- **Leaflet.js Map**: Interactive map with configurable center location and zoom level
 - **Activity Markers**: Red markers indicate reported ICE activity locations
 - **Detailed Popups**: Click markers to view detailed information about each sighting
 - **Real-time Updates**: New reports appear on the map immediately
+- **Optional County Boundaries**: Configurable county/region boundaries with custom styling

 ### 📝 Report Submission
 - **Description Field**: Detailed text description of observed activity